 - (a) An attorney who is not a member of the Bar of the Vermont Supreme Court, but who is admitted to practice law in another state or the District of Columbia (hereinafter called a "nonresident attorney"), and who is not currently suspended or disbarred in any state or the District of Columbia, must file a pro hac vice licensing statement and pay the required fee in accordance with this administrative order prior to filing a motion to be admitted in a particular case pursuant to V.R.C.P.
 79.1(e), V.R.Cr.P.
 44.2(b), V.R.F.P.
 15(e), V.R.P.P.
 79.1(d), or V.R.A.P.
-45.1(e). - (b) The nonresident attorney seeking admission pro hac vice must complete under oath and submit to the State Court Administrator an application on a pro hac vice licensing statement form prescribed by the State Court Administrator.
+45.1(d). - (b) The nonresident attorney seeking admission pro hac vice must complete under oath and submit to the State Court Administrator an application on a pro hac vice licensing statement form prescribed by the State Court Administrator.
 The applicant must attach to the licensing statement a Certificate of Good Standing from a state in which the applicant is admitted.
 The applicant must complete a separate licensing statement for each case in which the applicant wants to be admitted.
 The nonresident attorney must pay the fee set in the fee schedule approved by the State Court Administrator; however, the licensing fee may be waived to permit pro bono representation of an indigent client or clients, at the discretion of the State Court Administrator. - (c) A pro hac vice licensing card must be filed in the court in which the case is pending along with a motion by a member of the Vermont Bar pursuant to V.R.C.P.
 79.1(e), V.R.Cr.P.
 44.2(b), V.R.F.P.
 15(e); V.R.P.P.
 79.1(d) or V.R.A.P.
-45.1(e) if not previously filed in that case pursuant to one of the preceding listed rules. - (d) A nonresident attorney admitted pro hac vice must comply with and is subject to Vermont statutes and rules of the Vermont Supreme Court, including the Rules of Professional Conduct and the Rules Governing Establishment and Operation of the Professional Responsibility Program. - § 17.
-Extended Active Duty.
-Any attorney while on extended active duty in the uniformed services of the United States or member of the national guard, state guard, or reserve component who is licensed to practice law at the time of activation or deployment will: - (a) receive an extension of licensure up to 90 days following the attorney's return from activation or deployment, provided the attorney: - (1) notifies the State Court Administrator of his or her activation or deployment prior to the expiration of the current license, and - (2) certifies that the circumstances of the activation or deployment impede good faith efforts to make timely application for renewal of the license. - (b) be given a reasonable opportunity to meet the terms or conditions of licensure following the person's return from activation or deployment if military service in any way interferes with a good faith effort to complete a term or condition of licensure.
+45.1(d) if not previously filed in that case pursuant to one of the preceding listed rules. - (d) A nonresident attorney admitted pro hac vice must comply with and is subject to Vermont statutes and rules of the Vermont Supreme Court, including the Rules of Professional

+Conduct and the Rules Governing Establishment and Operation of the Professional Responsibility Program.